fwgbell/wdi-project-four/README.md

 ### Styling

 For the styling on this app I made use of SCSS and Bulma (an open source css framework).
+The design I was aiming for was minimalist, user friendly and accessible while still looking on trend and urban to fit with the content.

-The design I was aiming for A key feature I wanted for this app was it to be fully mobile responsive.
+A key feature I wanted for this app was it to be fully mobile responsive.
 To achieve this I used a combination of Bulma's columns classes and a number of media queries to adjust the layout for a smaller screen.